eclipse-edc/Connector/docs/developer/custom_validation.md

 # Custom validation framework

-The validation framework hooks into the normal Jetty/Jersey request dispatch mechanism and allows users to intercept the request chain to perform additional validation tasks.
+The validation framework hooks into the normal Jetty/Jersey request dispatch mechanism and is designed to allow users to intercept the request chain to perform additional validation tasks.
+In its current form it is intended for intercepting REST requests.
+Users can elect any validation framework they desire, such as `jakarta.validation` or the [Apache Commons Validator](https://commons.apache.org/proper/commons-validator/), or they can implement one themselves.

 ## When to use it

-This feature is intended for use cases where the out-of-the-box DTO validation, that ships with EDC's APIs is not sufficient.
+This feature is intended for use cases where the standard DTO validation, that ships with EDC's APIs is not sufficient.
 Please check out the [OpenAPI spec](../../resources/openapi/openapi.yaml) to find out more about the object schema.

 EDC features various data types that do not have a strict schema but are *extensible*, for example `Asset`/`AssetDto`, or a `DataRequest`/`DataRequestDto`.
 This was done by design, to allow for maximum flexibility and openness.
 However,